julcnx/strava-heatmap-extension/README.md

 1. Open the iD editor: https://www.openstreetmap.org/edit?editor=id
 2. Press B or click Background settings, then scroll to Overlays.
 3. Select a Strava Heatmap overlay from the list.
 4. If you see the message "Click the Strava Heatmap extension icon to log into Strava…", click the red extension icon to authenticate.
-If you don’t have an account, you can sign up at: https://www.strava.com/register/free
 5. After logging in, use the green extension icon to configure heatmap layers — choose activity type, color, and manage layer order or deletion.
 6. In the editor, press Shift + Q to toggle the heatmap, and Shift + W to toggle data visibility.